cockroachdb/docs/cockroachcloud/deploy-a-python-to-do-app-with-flask-kubernetes-and-cockroachcloud.md

 toc_not_nested: true
 ---

-This tutorial shows you how to run a sample To-Do app in [Kubernetes](https://kubernetes.io/) with CockroachCloud as the datastore.
+This tutorial shows you how to run a sample To-Do app in [Kubernetes](https://kubernetes.io/) with {{ site.data.products.dedicated }} as the datastore.
 The app is written in Python with Flask as the web framework and SQLAlchemy for working with SQL data, and the code is [open-source and forkable](https://github.com/cockroachdb/examples-python/tree/master/flask-sqlalchemy).

 ## Before you begin